Nadrieril/blog/_posts/2025-11-13-pinning-is-a-kind-of-static-borrow.md

     fn drop(&mut self) {
         // Go through the entries to remove pointers to the collection. for entry in self.objects.borrow().iter() {
+            // Safety: the `&weak` ref guarantees:
+            // 1. that `entry.collection` cannot be changed without cooperation from the `Entry`
+            //   API, and therefore keeps pointing to this collection;
+            // 2. that the entry won't be deallocated without running `Drop`.
+            // The `Drop` impl of `Entry` will remove itself from its `entry.collection`, so
+            // combined with the guarantees above we know that the weak refs we hold here can be
+            // used.
-            // Safety: the `Drop` impl of `Entry` guarantees that the weak refs we hold are valid. let entry : &Entry<T> = unsafe { &**entry };
+            let entry : &Entry<T> = unsafe { &**entry };
             entry.collection.set(None);
         }